Rough Firth: East Stewartry Coast National Scenic Area

-National scenic areas are defined so as to identify areas of exceptional scenery and to ensure its protection from inappropriate development.
+National scenic areas are defined to identify areas of exceptional scenery and to ensure their protection from inappropriate development.
 The areas protected by the designation are considered to represent the type of scenic beauty "popularly associated with Scotland and for which it is renowned".

 The East Stewartry Coast was first defined as an NSA in 1981, and was redesignated under new legislation in 2010.
 The designated area covers 9620 ha in total, of which 8447 ha is on land, with a further 1173 ha being marine (i.e. below low tide level).
-As well as the inlet of Rough Firth and its immediate surroundings the designated area extend eastwards as far as the Mersehead Sands near the small settlement of Caulkerbush.
+As well as the inlet of Rough Firth and its immediate surroundings the designated area extends eastwards as far as the Mersehead Sands near the small settlement of Caulkerbush.
 The northern edge of the NSA borders Dalbeattie Forest.

 National scenic areas are primarily designated due to their scenic qualities, however the area covered may well have other special qualities, for example related to culture, history, archaeology, geology or wildlife.
 Areas with such qualities may be protected via other national and international designations that overlap with the NSA designation.
 The East Stewarty Coast NSA overlaps partially with the Solway Firth Special Area of Conservation and Special Protection Area.